-- - Create your development goals and stick by them
+- Creating career development goals and sticking with them

-- - Pick two or three skills or competencies that you want to learn, such as coding and stress management, and learn and develop them over a year.
-Additionally, monitor and measure your progress
+- Pick two or three skills or competencies that you want to learn, such as coding and stress management, and learn and develop them over a year.
+Remember to monitor and measure your progress

-- - Learn cross-functional skills because specialization helps in uncertain situations and at specific points in your career.
-However, your knowledge and skills can quickly become outdated if you don't keep up with the latest trends and update them
+- Learn cross-functional skills.
+Specialisation helps in uncertain situations and at specific points in your career.
+But your knowledge and skills can quickly become outdated if you don't keep up with the latest trends and update them

 A job title or description won't define the work you do in the future, neither will it confine it.
 Instead, your ability to apply your unique skills, talents, and knowledge to how you work will determine your job and role.

-Prioritize working in industries with long-term sustainability and an optimistic outlook.
-Furthermore, welcome any role-change or transition to another industry if need be.
+Prioritise working in industries with long-term sustainability and an optimistic outlook, and welcome any role-change or transition to another industry if need be.

 Ready to future-proof your career?